-Focused on delivering educational excellence with an innovative, forward-looking approach, Somerset Academy Sable Palms will offer technology-rich classrooms, a secure educational facility, and a select staff of highly qualified teachers and administrators, we provide an enriched learning environment where children can work closely together to solve real-world problems and flourish as individuals while acquiring the knowledge and skills essential to their future development as leaders and innovators.
+Focused on delivering educational excellence with an innovative, forward-looking approach, Somerset Academy Silver Maple, like Somerset Davie (the high performing school it will replicate) will offer technology-rich classrooms, a secure educational facility, and a select staff of highly qualified teachers and administrators, we provide an enriched learning environment where children can work closely together to solve real-world problems and flourish as individuals while acquiring the knowledge and skills essential to their future development as leaders and innovators.

-B.Provide the page number(s) of the material within this application that describes how the proposed school will utilize the guiding principles found in section 1002.33(2)(a), F.S.
+B. Provide the page number(s) of the material within this application that describes how the proposed school will utilize the guiding principles found in section 1002.33(2)(a), F.S.